Arkeopix/hello_world_md/README.md

 Anyway, i hope to grok this and write a little tutorial to avoid newcommers the pain.

+So far to compile my asm to .BIN, i'm using ASM68k, a dos command line utility from the golden age of mega drive development.
+I test the software on the [mess](https://github.com/mamedev/mame) emulator, it has an awesome -debug switch.

 Some great ressources so far:
 * [hacking cult](http://www.hacking-cult.org/)
 * [Big Evil Corporation](http://bigevilcorporation.co.uk/)